World In Paris

 >> Paris is one of the most visited cities on this planet.
 In 2018, 17.95 million international overnight tourists visited the city mainly for sightseeing and shopping.
 Read how to avoid the longest lines in Paris’ main attractions.

 >> The Parisian Metro is nearly 115 years old, the second oldest metro after London’s tube system!
 The metro now serves 6 million out of 10.5 million people in Paris.
-Learn how to navigate the Parisian metro with our Paris by Metro guide.
+Learn how to navigate the Parisian metro with our Paris Metro Guide.

 >> Arguably the most famous museum in the world, the Louvre Museum is also the biggest!
-It would take 100 days to see all of the art in the Louvre Museum.
+Indeed, it would take 100 days to see all of the art in the Louvre Museum.
 Learn how to get the most out of the Louvre in 2 hours or less.

 >> The Parisian style is simple, chic, and beautiful.
 Parisian’s motto is ‘Less is More,’ with a minimum of versatile and easy-to-combine items.
-Check out our suggestions for men and women on what to wear in Paris to blend in with the local crowd.
+If your Paris planning includes making the perfect packing list, check out our suggestions for men and women on what to pack and what to wear in Paris to blend in with the local crowd.

 Consider a Paris Tourist Pass